Yes. We periodically encounter residents who

 $1,000 of assessed value of property.

-For the 2017 tax year, the Township real estate tax will remain at one mill for the sixteenth consecutive year.
+For the 2019 tax year, the Township real estate tax will be 1.2 mills.

 Real Estate tax bills are mailed